World Finance, Columbus Day 2008

 Try another approach.
 Little Ireland went ahead and guaranteed all deposits in its financial institutions.
 Money from England and the rest of Europe immediately poured in to enjoy that guarantee, forcing other grumpy nations to match the unwise Irish offer.
 There's a sense that nations are losing control of their affairs.

 Europe consists of 27 nations, of which fifteen are in the Euro zone.
-There's a common currency and a constrained central bank, but can this gaggle of geese possibly agree on concerted action in this crisis?
+There are common currency and a constrained central bank, but can this gaggle of geese possibly agree on concerted action in this crisis?
 America was once in this situation under the Articles of Confederation, but even after almost losing the Revolutionary War, George Washington was nearly unable to get the colonies to form a union.
 Even after this experience, the Southern Confederate States later adopted the same system of a central currency without a central government and really did lose their war.

 Are we to infer from Prime Minister Brown's attitude toward banks that he might soon suggest ditching little nations in order to save bigger ones?